Musket flint excavated at West Point

 Musket flint excavated at West Point.

-This flint was excavated by the Field Exploration Committee from a refuse pit near an early nineteenth-century barracks at West Point, a series of barracks and redoubts in Orange County, New York built by the Continental Army in 1777.
-West Point was built to establish American control of the Hudson River, and to protect the Hudson Highlands from attack by the British Army in New York City.
+This flint was excavated on August 3, 1924 by the Field Exploration Committee from Fort Wyllis at West Point, a series of barracks and forts built in Orange County, New York by the Continental Army in 1777.
+West Point was built to control the Hudson River, and to guard the Hudson Highlands from an attack by the British Army stationed in New York City.

 Due to ongoing research, information about this object is subject to change.